FischerUHH/HiTS-FLIP/README.md

 # Installation Guide
 ## HiTS-FLIP with external valve
-If using an external valve, install python and copy the folder `MiSeq_Hits_Flip` to `C:\` of your MiSeq.
+If using an external valve, install python and copy the folder `MiSeq_Hits_Flip` to `C:\` on your MiSeq.
 Also install the drivers for the valve.
 Afterwards make the alias `sv [pos]`accessible by typing

 `reg add "HKCU\Software\Microsoft\Command Processor" /v Autorun /d "doskey /macrofile=\"C:\MiSeq_Hits_Flip\BatchFiles\Makros.doskey\"" /f`